background leftbackground right

 Learn more

 You’ve probably seen him on Instagram.
-A bald monk with a calm, soothing voice shares life advice on your feed.
+A bald monk with a calm voice drops life advice on your feed.
 Millions of views.
-Thousands of comments from people who feel truly moved.
+Thousands of comments from people who feel genuinely moved.

-Yang Mun is not a real person.
-He is an AI character created entirely with HeyGen by creator Shalev Hani.
-And accounts like his are rapidly growing across Instagram, TikTok, and YouTube right now.
+Yang Mun isn’t a real person.
+He’s an AI character built entirely with HeyGen by creator Shalev Hani.
+And accounts like his are exploding across Instagram, TikTok, and YouTube right now.

-Shalev grew Yang Mun to over 2.5 million Instagram followers with a straightforward formula: one clear concept, around 20 minutes of production time, and HeyGen.
+Shalev grew Yang Mun to over 2.5 million Instagram followers with a simple formula: one clear concept, about 20 minutes of production time, and HeyGen.
 No camera.
 No studio.
-No conventional talent or production team.
+No traditional talent or production team.

-Yang Mun speaks to adults aged 25-50 who scroll Instagram looking for something most feeds cannot provide.
+Yang Mun speaks to adults ages 25-50 who scroll Instagram looking for something most feeds can’t provide.
 Shalev Hani, the creator behind Yang Mun, describes his audience as “adults who seek calm, emotional clarity, and spiritual grounding.”
-They do not want noise.
+They don’t want noise.
 They want a moment of stillness.
-And they are not alone.
-We are living through a wellness shift where slowing down and prioritising mental health have moved from niche interests to mainstream priorities.
+And they're not alone.
+We're living through a wellness shift where slowing down and prioritizing mental health have moved from niche interests to mainstream priorities.

-Video drives the entire strategy.
-“Video is the core medium for conveying presence, tone, and trust,” Shalev explains.
+Video carries the entire strategy.
+“Video is the core medium for delivering presence, tone, and trust,” Shalev explains.
 “A text post can share wisdom.
-A video makes you experience it.”
-That is why he builds everything around video and nothing else.
+A video makes you feel it.”
+That’s why he builds everything around video and nothing else.

-Before HeyGen, every video required considerable manual effort to script, record, edit, and publish.
-Shalev describes his earlier process as “slower and more resource-intensive, limiting consistency.”
+Before HeyGen, every video required a lot of manual effort to script, record, edit, and publish.
+Shalev describes his earlier process as “slower and more resource-intensive, which made it hard to stay consistent.”
 He could manage a few videos per week, which sounds reasonable until you understand how Instagram actually works.
-The algorithm rewards consistent daily posting.
-A few posts a week means reduced reach, slower growth, and a ceiling that Shalev could sense but could not break through.
+The algorithm rewards daily consistency.
+Posting only a few times a week means less reach, slower growth, and a ceiling that Shalev could sense but just could not break through.

 The deeper challenge was sustainability.
 “Maintaining regular posting without burnout” was the specific pain point.
-The meditative nature of the content required precise control over tone and pacing.
-Keeping that standard while publishing frequently enough to grow became a grind that simply could not be sustained.
+The meditative quality of the content demanded precision in tone and pacing.
+Keeping that standard while publishing frequently enough to grow was a grind that couldn’t last.

 quote icon

-“Use technology to support the message, not distract from it.”
+“Use technology to serve the message, not distract from it.”

 — Shalev Hani, creator of Yang Mun